Updated March 8th, 2025

 Should I wait to take my Required Minimum Distribution?

-There are several good reasons, but some tax planning is in order so that you don’t double up and end up in a higher tax bracket just because you waited.
-As of 2023, if you decide not to take an RMD or skip one, the tax penalty is 25% of the amount you should have taken.
-You want to have a good reason for not taking it.
+There are valid reasons to wait, but tax planning is key.
+Delaying could push you into a higher tax bracket if you take multiple RMDs in one year.
+As of 2023, skipping an RMD comes with a 25% penalty on the amount you should have withdrawn.
+It’s important to have a solid reason for not taking it.

 Insight on Inherited IRAs and RMDs